Whether you teach exercise classes or participate, every time the word squat comes up it is met with resounding moans and groans.

 Most often squats are associated with discomfort around the knees.
 The pain that occurs during a squat motion is caused by a number of reasons including:

-- Faulty alignment of the thigh bone gliding forward over the shin bone as the knees bend.
+- Faulty alignment of the thigh bone as it glides forward over the shin bone when the knees bend.

 - Poor tracking of the patella (aka Patella-Femoral Syndrome) as the knee bends.